jaemin-han/project1-jumper/README.md

 - Work on Media Query to make my game responsive.
 - Unable to fully understand the Get/Post form which I referenced from the previous lab exercise.

-**The Game: NYC Jumper**

-I replicated the landing page which can be found here: http://onbok.co/